loiclec/FuzzCheck/readme.md

 # FuzzCheck

+(Note: I talked about FuzzCheck at the Functional Swift Conference [here](https://www.youtube.com/watch?v=23_qZePMQjA).
+The talk explains the motivation behind it better than this readme.)

-FuzzCheck is a coverage-guided fuzzing engine for Swift packages that works with typed values instead of raw binary buffers.
+FuzzCheck is an experimental coverage-guided fuzzing engine for Swift packages that works with typed values instead of raw binary buffers.

 The name “FuzzCheck” is a mix of “Fuzzer” and “QuickCheck”.
 The goal is to create a fuzzing engine that is convenient enough to use as the input generator for property-based tests.